 There are certain factors that determine the best camera settings for product photography.
-In this article, we’ll go through product photography camera settings so you can take great shots every time.
+In this article, we’ll go through settings so you can take great product photos every time.

-Keep in mind that there are no universally best camera settings for product photography.
-The best camera settings depend on what you’re shooting.
-This article is meant as a guide, not a one size fits all solution.
+Keep in mind that there are no universal best camera settings for product photography.
+It depends on what you’re shooting.

-When shooting product photography, it’s important that you shoot in RAW.
+When shooting product photos, it’s important that you shoot in RAW.

 Product photography requires a lot of finessing during post-processing.